JD-P/energymech-log-converter/energymech-log-converter-project.md

 ACTION: A plaintext token to signify /me.

-JOINED: A timestamped join to channel.
+JOINED: A timestamped join to channel from the logging client.

 CONNECTED: A timestamped connection to the dirc proxy.